DIY Wire Headband

 - optional – pattern

-- Download the pattern and cut your fabric on the fold.
+- Download the pattern (or make your own) and cut your fabric on the fold.

 - Cut the wire double the length of the fabric strip plus 1″.